Replacement of interest rate benchmarks

 Which Rabobank customers will have to deal with changes of reference rates?

-All customers who have contracts with the following benchmarks:
+All customers who have contracts with a.o. the following benchmarks:

 What effect does this have on Rabobank customers?

-Rabobank adheres to the EU Benchmark regulations.
-Changes in benchmark rates may have consequences for financial instruments, contracts and agreements in which interest rate benchmarks are referenced.
-Where an interest rate benchmark is discontinued during the life of the instrument, we will have to use a modified or replacement interest rate benchmark for determining obligations under these instruments, contracts or agreements.
+Changes in benchmark rates may have consequences for financial instruments and contracts in which interest rate benchmarks are referenced.
+Where an interest rate benchmark is discontinued during the life of the instrument, we will have to use a modified or alternative interest rate benchmark for determining obligations under these instruments, contracts or agreements.

 The Fallback Plan is periodically updated as more information becomes available.
 A high level version of the plan can be found here.